Duke of Sutherland's Railway: The Duke of Sutherland's Railway

 The Duke of Sutherland decided to build a line himself, and this became the Duke of Sutherland's Railway.
-It obtained its authorising Act of Parliament on 20 June 1870.
-The Act authorised a 17-mile line along the coast from Golspie to Helmsdale, on the borders of Caithness, taking over the Golspie to Brora powers of the Sutherland Railway.
+It obtained its authorising act of Parliament, the Duke of Sutherland's Railway Act 1870 (33 & 34 Vict. c. xxxi) on 20 June 1870.
+The act authorised a 17-mile line along the coast from Golspie to Helmsdale, on the borders of Caithness, taking over the Golspie to Brora powers of the Sutherland Railway.

 Engineering difficulties at both ends of the line delayed the completion of the line throughout, but the section from Dunrobin to a point just short of Helmsdale was finished by the autumn of 1870.
 The Duke decided that the railway should be opened forthwith, and a temporary station, known as West Helmsdale, was built at Gartymore.
 An engine and some coaches were purchased for working the line, but since there was as yet no physical connection with the Sutherland Railway at Golspie, the stock had to be placed on wagons and hauled along the road by a traction engine.

 The opening ceremony was performed on 17 September 1870 by Princess Christian of Schleswig-Holstein.
 As Princess Helena, she was the third daughter of Queen Victoria, and on marriage to Prince Christian of Schleswig-Holstein she adopted the style of Princess Christian.
 From the date of the opening ceremony, the railway was privately operated, but after a Board of Trade inspection it was opened to the public on 1 November 1870.

 After the public opening, a service of two trains a day in each direction was run.
 On 19 June 1871 the works were completed and the railway was opened throughout, and the Highland Railway took over the working.
 The temporary terminus at Dunrobin became a private station serving the castle, at which trains called by request to pick up or set down passengers.
 In 1902 the buildings were reconstructed to the designs of the estate architect.

 On 28 July 1884 the Duke of Sutherland's Railway was absorbed into the Highland Railway.